Republican backlash against Trump EPA pick fueled by 'biofuel reset'

 A second source familiar with the matter said Wheeler had rejected the 14.3 billion number because it was not clear if agency staff had considered the potential impact of a soon-to-be published EPA proposal to lift a summer ban on sales of higher-ethanol blends of gasoline called E15, which could boost the market for the corn-based fuel.

-Asked about the exchange, EPA deputy administrator for air, Bill Wehrum, last week said: “We’ve talked to Wheeler about what we should do in the reset but no final decisions have been made.”
+Asked about the exchange, the EPA’s assistant administrator for the Office of Air and Radiation, Bill Wehrum, last week said: “We’ve talked to Wheeler about what we should do in the reset but no final decisions have been made.”
 He added the work on the reset continued.

 EPA spokesman Michael Abboud said on Friday: “EPA is still developing options regarding a reset proposal, and no final decisions have been made.”